The Ultimate Agency: How Our Benefits Lead the Industry

 Today’s workforce has a different set of needs and circumstances than ever before, and Rebecca Brooks maintains that it is important employers start to accommodate these demands.
 She covers Alter Agents’ approach to the shifting needs of its own employees and the success we’ve found with a more flexible and team-oriented mindset in a new article for HR.com’s Employee Benefits and Wellness Excellence Magazine.

 In the article, she writes about how empowering employees with more control over their own work-life balance benefits everyone, both internally and externally.
-Some of the key things she writes about in the article that have helped our company achieve “The Ultimate Agency” include (excerpt from original article below):
+Some of the key concepts she discusses in the article that have helped our company achieve “The Ultimate Agency” include:

 Teamwork.
 Every employee is responsible to their team.
 They must ensure that all team work is covered before taking time off, and clear an expected absence with their team members.
 We’ve found that this model keeps people from abusing the system.
 When you have to ask your peers for the time off and see upfront the burden that it puts on them, it is a natural barrier to minimize extreme vacationing.

 Accountability.
 Because this model is so focused on teamwork, it helps hold each individual accountable.
 For example, if a team agreed to one of their members being away, then they have no excuse for a reduced staff when they are struggling to get work done.
 Everyone has accountability for their decisions.
 This has made our work environment actually more constructive and positive.
 Employees don’t whisper behind closed doors about unfair vacation policies, because they are actually the decision makers.